ValeriiZhyla/anki-cards-ai-generator/README.md

 ### Cost
 Billing: https://platform.openai.com/settings/organization/billing/overview

-DALLE-3 call is the most expensive step, 0.05$ pro image.
+DALLE-3 call is the most expensive step, 0.04$ pro image.
 This is expensive compared with free images, but:
 - Sometimes it is really difficult to find an image that describes some abstract content.
 - These images boost (at least mine) learning process a lot
 - Cards are much better than DALLE-2 cards in this use case

-Text generation is much cheaper, less than 0.01$ pro image
+Text generation is much cheaper, less than 0.01$ pro image.
+Total cost of a card is <= 0.05$ pro card.

 ## FAQ
 A: Audio file plays when I'm opening the card, I don't like it!